-Based on the requirements from applications, routing protocols should be able to provide a path or a set of paths that satisfy the requirements, such as going through a specific router for a service or meeting a minimum bandwidth requirement.
+Based on the requirements from applications, routing protocols should be able to provide a path or a set of paths that satisfy the requirements, such as going through a specific router for a policy or a service or to meet a minimum bandwidth requirement.

 User-network interface (UNI) is between end-user device and the service provider.
 It is responsible for the message exchange about the service requirement information, which includes:

-User Service Expectation.
-It is the message from end-user device to the service provider to describe user's expectation in network service, such as Maximum/Minimum bandwidth required, maximum latency, etc.
+User Service Expectation: It is the message from end-user device to the service provider to describe user’s expectation in network service, such as Maximum/Minimum bandwidth required, maximum latency, etc.